inrupt/solid-client-js/README.md

 ## Authentication - solid-client-authn
 `solid-client-authn` is a suite of libraries designed to authenticate with Solid identity servers.
-The libraries share a common API and include different modules for different deployment environments:
+The libraries include different modules for different deployment environments:

 [@inrupt/solid-client-authn-browser](https://github.com/inrupt/solid-client-authn-browser) allows apps running in a browser to authenticate against a Solid server.
 This is necessary when the resources on your Pod are not public.